bhauman/figwheel-main/docs/docs/emacs.md

 Emacs without understanding the ramifications of what your are doing will most likely lead to thrashing about and not having anything work.

-At first, focus on getting things to work, not on getting them to work perfectly.
+At first focus on getting things to work, not on getting them to work perfectly.